 Dispatch from Nepal: Interview with Beau Miller of Aythos

-Beau Miller is executive director of Aythos, a Washington, D.C.-based NGO, which was one of the first relief organizations to reach some of the devastated villages of the Sindhupalchok District.
-He arrived in Nepal on April 30, and took time to email with me this week.
+Beau Miller is executive director of Aythos, a Washington, D.C.-based NGO, which was one of the first relief organizations to reach some of the devastated villages of the Sindhupalchok District of Nepal after the recent earthquake.
+He’s been there since April 30 and took time to email with me this week.

 What prompted your first trip to Nepal?